fredhutchio/python_intro/README.md

 ## Description

-Description: This four-week course is designed to introduce attendees to Python programming and its broad applications.
+Description: This four class course is designed to introduce attendees to Python programming and its broad applications.
 Each two hour session will include brief tutorials interspersed with challenge exercises, and assumes attendees have no prior computer coding experience.
 At the end of this course, you will be able to use Python to import, manipulate, and visualize data.